microsoft/rnx-kit/text/0002-react-native-standard-api.md

 We will be following the crawl-walk-run methodology:

 - **Crawl stage:** Only one module will be implemented so that the tooling and infrastructure can be built and flows can be set up.
+The infrastructure should allow for multiple teams and developers to work discretely on the specific modules that they are interested in, removing most of the friction to enable contributors to just focus on producing code.
 We want to evaluate whether things up to this point still make sense and adapt if otherwise.
-  Additionally, the infrastructure should allow for multiple teams and developers to work discretely on the specific modules that they are interested in, removing most of the friction to enable contributors to just focus on producing code.

 - **Walk stage:** One or more modules will be adopted as experimental within a few selected production apps to validate the concept and implementation.
 This